Should You Shave with Cold or Warm Water? The Right Way to Prevent Skin Irritation

 • Use warm water to remove excess oil

-• Clean pores before shaving
+• Clean the skin before shaving

-• Finish with cold water
+• Finish with cool or cold water

-This helps reduce clogged pores and breakouts.
+This may help reduce clogged pores and shaving-related breakouts.

 Dry Skin: Protect Moisture